New Student FAQs

 Fill out the Free Trial Class Registration form and come to class!
 That’s all there is to it!

-What if my dancer wants to continue Irish dance lessons after their trial class?
+What if I want to continue Irish dance lessons after their trial class?

 What is the cost and how do we pay?